vodquang96/django-anymail/docs/esps/postmark.rst

     :attr:`~anymail.message.AnymailMessage.merge_global_data` with Postmark.)

-To use a Postmark template, set the message's :attr:`~anymail.message.AnymailMessage.template_id` to the numeric Postmark "TemplateID" (*not* its name or "TemplateAlias").
-You can find a template's numeric id near the top right in Postmark's template editor.
+To use a Postmark template, set the message's :attr:`~anymail.message.AnymailMessage.template_id` to either the numeric Postmark "TemplateID" or its string "TemplateAlias" (which is *not* the template's name).
+You can find a template's numeric id near the top right in Postmark's template editor, and set the alias near the top right above the name.

+.. versionchanged:: 5.0

+    Earlier Anymail releases only allowed numeric template IDs.

 Supply the Postmark "TemplateModel" variables using Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and